UNRIC Library Backgrounder: Educational Resources

 UNESCO International Institute for Educational Planning (IIEP)

-To help educational planners to learn and / or share their knowledge, IIEP publishes thematic websites:
+To help educational planners, policy-makers, and experts refine and share their knowledge, IIEP manages the following thematic websites:

 United Nations Educational, Scientific and Cultural Organization (UNESCO) – Education transforms lives